jake-knerr/js-style-guide/README.md

 #### Folders can have shorter names than files.

 > Why?
-Since folders are viewed in a tree hierarchy.
+Because folders are viewed in a tree hierarchy.
 Tree hierarchies provide additional naming context.

 ```
 /* avoid */